Author: Josh Adams - Portfolio Manager

 CAM Investment Grade Weekly Insights

-According to Refinitiv Lipper, for the week ended August 2, investment-grade bond funds reported a net outflow of -$1.765bln.
-This broke an 8-week streak of inflows and was just the 9th outflow YTD out of 31 weeks of reporting.
+According to Refinitiv Lipper, for the week ended January 17, investment-grade bond funds reported a net inflow of +$227.3mm.
+This was the fifth consecutive weekly inflow for IG funds.

 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.